ricksteruk/aya_devnet_guide/guide_join_devnet.md

 #### Restore or Generate a Ethereum Wallet

-Use your mnemonic to restore the wallet in Talisman or create a new Ethereum account.
+Use your mnemonic seed to restore the wallet in Talisman or create a new Ethereum account.

 #### Add AyA DevNet to Talisman